Machine-Learning-Dynamical-Systems/kooplearn/code_review_dpnet.md

 # Some observations (Bruno)
 1. Shouldn't the second regularization form (r + tr(C*log(C) - C)) be (r + tr(C*log(C.abs()) - C))?
 This way we
    avoid  the `nan` values when C has negative values.
+2. When training the NN it is important to use gradient clipping to avoid exploding gradients.